THE SIMPLEST RADIO TELESCOPE...

 of the modulation meter of Satfinder.

-Now direct your antenna to the bottom, towards the ground and look at:le modulation meter
+Now direct your antenna to the bottom, towards the ground and look : the modulation meter

 planet, or more precisely the radio radiation of thermal origin.
 Without knowing it